 Organisation of Working Time Act 1997.

-While a written contract of employment is not required, employers must provide employees with a written statement of certain terms and conditions of employment within two months of starting employment.
+Employers must provide employees with a written statement of certain terms and conditions of employment within two months of starting employment.
 The minimum mandatory requirements are set out in the Terms of Employment (Information) Acts 1994 and 2001.

 Common Law, for example, the employer's duty of care and the employee's duty of fidelity.

 Custom and practice in the workplace or industry, for example, sick pay and overtime procedures.

 The employee and employer can agree terms and conditions individually or through collective bargaining.